sdwr/linkback/README.md

 create a .secrets.js file in /src add export const YOUTUBE_API_KEY="<KEY_HERE>" to the file

+add an .env.js file in /src
+add export const BACKEND_URL="URL:port" to the file

 create a .env file to /backend, copied from .env.example

   DB_CONNECTION=pg